 Gouvia (8 km from the city) is a fishing village with a long history.
-On 29 August 1537, it was invaded by the Turkish fleet commanded by Barbarossa and under the command of Suleiman Megaloprepi.
-After destroying the whole region of Mesi, the Turks headed to the capital and unsuccessfully besieged the fortress for 12 days.
-However, they didn't hand over their weapons and returned to Gouvia two centuries later.
+On 29 August 1537, it was invaded by the Turkish fleet led by Barbarossa and under the command of Suleiman the Magnificent.
+After destroying the whole region of Mesi, the Turks headed towards the capital and unsuccessfully besieged the fortress for 12 days.
+Not giving up, they returned to Gouvia two centuries later.
 They besieged the fortress of the city once more for a month but were defeated again.

-After the second siege, the Venetians fortified the harbor of Gouvia and built a naval base, which is today replaced by a marina that serves more than 900 vessels.
+After the second siege, the Venetians fortified the harbor of Gouvia and built a naval base, which today has been replaced by a marina that accommodates more than 900 vessels.

-Today the area is full of life and nighttime visitors have the opportunity to have a lot of fun in the many clubs and bars of the island.
+Today the area is full of life and nighttime visitors have the opportunity to have a lot of fun in the numerous clubs and bars of the island.